 “They wept because they were friends, and because they were warm hearted, and because they – friends from childhood – should have to think about anything so sordid as money, and because their youth was over…But the tears of both were sweet to them.”

 Both good things.

 Pages read: 65 (pathetic) Pages remaining: 1379

-It’s predictable and trite to moan about the patronymic system in Russian novels so I won’t mention the fact that I’m struggling with the fact that everyone has 27 names.
+It’s predictably British and trite to moan about the patronymic system in Russian novels so I won’t mention the fact that I’m struggling with the fact that everyone seems to have 27 names.
 Instead I’ll restrict myself to sharing my frustration that three – three! – principal characters are called Nikolai and the narrator refers to ‘the princess’ when there’s more than one princess in the room.

 These quibbles aside – I’m hooked.
 War and Peace is completely brilliant.

 Total pages read: 204 (better) Pages remaining: 1240

 War and Peace should come with a health warning: will induce antisocial behaviour.
 I’m really annoyed that social engagements arranged BWP (Before War and Peace) are taking me away from my reading time.
 I look up at the end of my commute disappointed that no-one around me looks even vaguely Cossack-like and apparently we’re no longer at war with Napoleon.

 The peace sections are full of astute observations about socially mannered manipulations:

 “Weierother met all objections with a firm and contemptuous smile that was evidently prepared beforehand against any piece of criticism, whatever it might be.”